gipplab/LaCASt-Artifact/README.md

 ```
 $ ./lacast.sh -i
 ```
 Enter `help` in LaCASt for more information about the inputs.
 Instructions for the symbolic and numeric evaluation pipeline, as well as reproducing our results, follow below.

 --------------------------------------------------------------------------------------------------------

 ## 3.i.
-Content of this articaft
+Content of this project

 - README.md: This project description file.
+- LICENSE.txt: The license file.
+- artifact: The directory with the artifact itself in it with the following content.

+### 3.i.a Content of the artifact

 - lacast.sh: Script to interact with LaCASt (no CAS required).
 - lacast-dlmf-translation.sh: Translates all DLMF formulae as presented in the paper (no CAS required).
 See instructions below.
 - lacast-eval-numeric.sh: Performs numeric evaluations on DLMF formulae for a specific CAS (requires a CAS).
 See instructions below.